wdi-sf-jan-2014/notes/intro_algorithms/intro_algorithms.md

 ###this is ridiculous
 ###how do i even debug this

-We see that our program has bugs and maybe errors and we try to understand why it is not the program we wanted.
+You see that your program has bugs and maybe errors and you try to understand why it is not the program you wanted.

 Instead, __try to understand the program you have written__.
 If you understand why your program behaves in a way that you didn't expect, then you know how to change it.